Hrainsd/Cmap/README.md

-# Camp
+# Cmap
-This is my ranking of camps based on their aesthetic appeal in terms of color.
+This is my ranking of cmaps based on their aesthetic appeal in terms of color.